dicai/blog/_posts/2017-11-05-decision-making-experts.md

 the stock: if we make a correct prediction, we lose nothing, but if we make an incorrect prediction, we lose 1 dollar.

-We will consider the setting of _total uncertainty_, where we have a priori have no knowledge of the distribution on the set of outcomes, e.g., due to lack of computational resources or data.
+We will consider the setting of _total uncertainty_, where we a priori have no knowledge of the distribution on the set of outcomes, e.g., due to lack of computational resources or data.